Transum Maths Topics

 Algebra

-Students begin their study of algebra by investigating number patterns.
-Later they construct and express in symbolic form and use simple formulae involving one or two operations.
-They use brackets and apply algebra to real word problems.
+Pupils begin their study of algebra by investigating number patterns.
+Later they construct and express in symbolic form and use simple formulae involving one or many operations.
+They use brackets, indices and other constructs to apply algebra to real word problems.
+This leads to using algebra as an invaluable tool for solving problems, modelling situations and investigating ideas.

 Angles